nehaljwani/team.exiv2.org/book/IMaEA.md

 <h3 align=center style="font-size:36px;color:#23668F;font-family: Palatino, Times, serif;">Robin Mills<br>2020-06-30</h3>

 <div id="dedication">
-## _Dedication_
+## _Dedication and Acknowledgment_

-_I want to say <b>Thank You</b> to a few folks who have made this possbile.
-First, my wife Alison, who has been my loyal support since the day we met in High School in 1967.
-Secondly, I'd like to thank many people who have contributed to Exiv2 over the years.
-In particular to Andreas Huggel the founder of the project and Luis and Dan who have worked tirelessly with me since 2017.
-And in alphabet order: Abhinav, Alan, Andreas (both of them), Ben, Gilles, Kevin, Mahesh, Nehal, Neils, Phil, Sridhar, Thomas, Tuan .... and others who have contributed to Exiv2.
-And our cat Lizzie._
+_I want to say <b>Thank You</b> to a few folks who have made this possbile._

+_First, my wife Alison, who has been my loyal support since the day we met in High School in 1967._

+_Secondly, Andreas Huggel the founder of the project and Luis and Dan who have worked tirelessly with me since 2017._

+_Exiv2 contributors (in alphabet order): Abhinav, Alan, Andreas (both of them), Ben, Gilles, Kevin, Mahesh, Nehal, Neils, Phil, Sridhar, Thomas, Tuan .... and others who have contributed to Exiv2._

+_File Detectives:  Phil, Dave Coffin, Laurent Clevy._

+_And our cat Lizzie._

 <center><img src="MusicRoom.jpg" width="500"/></center>